Ijaymoira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-listing local variables and environment
+scripts that creates new local